 You must have completed an undergraduate degree (bachelor's or equivalent) in order to be admitted.
 If you do not yet have your undergraduate degree at the time of application, please indicate when you will receive it on the online application form.
 You must complete all of your undergraduate academic course work and exams before 4 September 2020 in order to matriculate.

 So you're interested in one of our master's programmes but don't know where to start?

 No need to panic!
 We’ll take you through the process step by step.

 Create an online account in our applications portal and follow the step-by-step instructions.
 Fill in the online application carefully and completely.
 Incomplete applications cannot be accepted.

-Upload required supporting documents to online application:
+Please upload the following required supporting documents to the online application portal:

 - Copies of official academic transcripts of all attended universities.
 Every transcript must include a transcript key (an explanation of the grading system).
 If not in English, we require a certified translation into English.
-Hard copies are not required until after acceptance in the programme.
+Hard copies are not required until after acceptance into the programme.

 However, it is in your best interest to submit academic references wherever possible.

 We encourage you to use the Hertie School form, but we also accept references in a letter format.
 Your letters of reference must be directly submitted by your referees.
-Referees will not be contacted by the Hertie School of Governance.
+Referees will not be contacted by the Hertie School.
 It is your responsibility to make sure they submit their letters of reference.
 For information on how referees can submit their letters, please see the application portal or our FAQs.